gt-next: General Translation Next.js SDK: Migrating

 Here are just a few:

-• No more JSON files: Never manage translations in JSON files again.
-All of your content lives inline with your code, where it belongs.
+All your content lives inline with your code, where it belongs.

-• Automatic translations: Generate high-quality, context-aware translations with our CLI tool.
-You’ll never have to wait for translations again.
+* **Automatic translations:** Generate high-quality, context-aware translations with our CLI tool.

-Install gt-next and the gtx-cli CLI tool.
+Install `gt-next` and the `gt` CLI tool.

-npm i gt-next gtx-cli
+npm i gt-next gt

 yarn add gt-next

-yarn add --dev gtx-cli
+yarn add --dev gt

 bun add gt-next

-bun add --dev gtx-cli
+bun add --dev gt

 pnpm add gt-next

-pnpm add --save-dev gtx-cli
+pnpm add --save-dev gt

-Create a gt.config.json file in the root of your project containing a defaultLocale property and a locales array.
+Create a `gt.config.json` file in the root of your project containing a `defaultLocale` property and a `locales` array.

 {